BMW iX2 Review 2025: Price, specs & boot space

 - Firm ride

-"Tempted by the BMW iX1 but something a bit sportier?
+"Tempted by the BMW iX1 but fancy something a bit sportier?
 Step forward BMW iX2.
 You'll pay a premium for it, but it's actually a bit more practical thanks to the larger useable boot space."

-The new all-electric BMW iX2 and X2 look very different from the first generation X2, and that’s for good reason according to BMW’s designers.
+The new all-electric BMW iX2 and combustion-engined X2 look very different from the first generation X2, and that’s for good reason according to BMW’s designers.
 This time around, the brand wanted to put more emphasis on the X2’s sporty appeal, deeming the old car just a little too close to the X1.
-Interestingly BMW aren't even calling the iX2 and SUV, instead referring to it as a Sports Activity Coupe...let's see if that sticks.
+Interestingly BMW aren't even calling the iX2 an SUV, instead referring to it as a Sports Activity Coupe...let's see if that sticks.

 What this means is that the new BMW iX2 and X2 are 194mm longer than before, with a much sleeker roofline despite growing 64mm in height.
-This greater size hasn’t just allowed BMW to make the iX2 look sportier than the older car, but surprisingly, paid dividends for practicality too.
-So if you thought you might have to avoid the iX2 for the boxier iX1, then with a few practicality caveats we’ll get to below, you might be in luck.
+This greater size hasn’t just allowed BMW to make the iX2 look sportier than the older car, but surprisingly, it's paid dividends for practicality, too.
+So if you thought you might have to avoid the iX2 in favour of the boxier iX1, then with a few practicality caveats we’ll get to below, you might be in luck.
 And speaking of the iX1, while you'd be forgiven for assuming the design of the iX2 only differs from the last third of the car, the two cars don't share a single panel between them with the exception of the wing mirrors.

 Looking for a used car for sale?
 We've got 100s of BMW Approved Used Cars for Sale for you to choose from, including a wide range of BMW iX2 cars for sale.